 And that’s a breakdown of how much it costs to sell a home in Kingstowne.
 These same percentages can be applied when figuring out the cost to sell a home in other parts of Northern Virginia.

 Remember, the sales price in different parts of Northern Virginia will vary by location but the expenses associated with the sale remain the same.

 For first-time home sellers, let me know how much you thought it would cost to sell your home?
 Have sales prices in Kingstowne changed a lot since you bought your home?

 If you sold a home before, these figures might be old news for you.
 Is there anything else you’d add to this list?
 Do you think the market has changed a lot since you last sold a home?

 First, it will educate you about the process of selling a home.
 The more you know, the less likely an unscrupulous agent will take advantage of you.
 In my 12-plus years of selling homes, I’ve seen everything.
 Most homeowners would have been protected if they knew a little bit more information.

-Second, if you’re in the Northern Virginia area, I’d love to interview to sell your home.
-Feel free to send me a text at 703-539-2053 or shoot me an email if you have any questions about selling your home.
+Second, if you’re in the Northern Virginia area, I’d love to interview you to sell your home.
+Feel free to call or send me a text at 703-539-2053.
+You can also shoot me an email if you have any questions about selling your home.